 The Hours won BAFTAs for Best Actress (Nicole Kidman) and Best Score.

 In addition, it was the National Board of Review’s Best Film; it earned Julianne Moore the Los Angeles Film Critics Association’s Best Actress citation (also for Far from Heaven); and it was the Writers Guild’s Best Adapted Screenplay.

 Julianne Moore, Meryl Streep, and Nicole Kidman The Hours movie images: Paramount Pictures | Miramax Films.

-“The Hours Movie (2002) Review: 2 Actresses + Score Bring Poignancy to Uneven Drama” last updated in March 2021.
+“The Hours Movie: Actresses + Score Lift Uneven Psychological Drama” last updated in November 2021.